Cc618/Feature-Changer/README.md

 | ![](res/gt_195.jpeg) | ![](res/gt_220.jpeg) | ![](res/dc_lerp_13.gif) | ![](res/pg_lerp_13.gif) |

 ## Network architectures

-Two different autoencoders architectures have been used :
+Two different autoencoder architectures have been used :

 ### DCAE
-The Deep Convolutional AutoEncoder is the simplest architecture, composed of convolution, pooling, upsampling and batch normalization layers.
+The Deep Convolutional AutoEncoder is the simplest architecture.
+Composed of convolution, pooling, upsampling and batch normalization layers.
 The image resolution is 32x32 px and the latent vector is composed of 100 values.

 ### PGAE